Metformin and autophagy

 In addition to its primary use in treating diabetes, Metformin has been studied for its potential benefits in other conditions such as polycystic ovary syndrome (PCOS), obesity, and metabolic syndrome.
 It has also been investigated for its effects on aging and age-related diseases.

-See also Metformin and myositis
+See also Metformin obesity pcos

 Exploring its Mechanism